phillip-kruger/phillip-kruger.github.io/_posts/2018-05-15-graphql_on_wildfly_swarm.md

 Above will describe the queries and mutations available on this endpoint.

-You can also describe you Models:
+You can also describe your Models:

 ```graphql
     {